status-im/help.status.im/docs/en/status-wallet/understand-block-explorers.md

 ## Explore transaction data

+You can usually find the data below on all block explorers.
+This list isn't comprehensive.
+For more details, check out your block explorer's documentation.

 ### Basic data

 !!! tip
-     To view your transaction details in your Status Wallet, go to the home screen and click or tap the transaction you're interested in.
+     To view your transaction details in your Status Wallet, go to the Wallet home screen and click or tap the transaction you're interested in.

 | Field  | Description |
 |--------|-------------|